In this guide, you will how to check power steering fluid on Cadillac vehicles.

-When the battery light stays on or flashes on a Cadillac dashboard, it means the charging system is not working properly and the vehicle may turn off unexpectedly.
+When the battery light stays on or flashes on a Cadillac dashboard, it means that the charging system is not working properly and the vehicle may turn off unexpectedly.

-The first step in troubleshooting Cadillac battery problems is to check the battery voltage on the DIC by pressing the vehicle information button until Battery Voltage is displayed.
+The first step in troubleshooting Cadillac battery problems is to check the battery voltage on the DIC by pressing the vehicle information button until the Battery Voltage is displayed.

 Battery voltage should be in the 11.5 when the engine is off and up to 15.5-volt when the engine is running.

 If the battery voltage is below this range, allow the battery to charge by letting the car idle.
 If your Cadillac battery is old or not holding a charge you need to replace it.